Welcome to another Ask GFC! If you have a question that you want answered you can ask it here.

 When all of the above priorities have been met, it’s time to look at maxing out your 401(k) contribution.
 This will not only maximize the amount of money that you will have available for retirement, but it will also give you a great big tax deduction.

 I mentioned at the beginning that this advice is general and that it will change a bit for each person depending upon their circumstances.

 Some situations where you might consider changing the priorities could include:

-- If you have heavy medical costs due to a chronic condition or illness, you might want to move funding your HSA ahead of your Roth IRA.
+- If you have high medical costs due to a chronic condition or illness, you might want to move to fund your HSA ahead of your Roth IRA.